ProNoob13/quickpin/README.md

-# quickpin
+# Quickpin
-A Chrome extension that lets you pin and unpin tabs using the click of a button and using a configurable hotkey
+A Chrome extension that lets you pin and unpin tabs using the click of a button and using a configurable hotkey.
+Made by @ProNoob13, concept by @opensoars.